GhostyORG/Ghosty/docs/README.md

 # Ghosty Lists

-An open source project to list all the awesome bot of discord and servers.
+An open source project to list all the awesome bot of discord and servers.w

 # Quick Mention
 - [] Please do not claim this as yours when you are forking this repo.
 We will take action aginst your list if you claim it as yours <3.